genomika/summercourse/Course_Materials/intro-linux/Tutorial.md

     echo $PATH

 As you can see, there are a lot of locations on the **$PATH**.
-That's because when you load modules at TACC (such as the module load lines in the common profile), that mechanism makes the programs available to you by putting their installation directories on your $PATH.
+That's because when you load modules at the server (such as the module load lines in the common profile), that mechanism makes the programs available to you by putting their installation directories on your $PATH.
 We'll learn more about modules shortly.

 Here's how the shared profile adds your **$HOME/local/bin** directory to the location list – recall that's where we linked some programs we'll use – along with a special dot character ( . ) that means "here", or "whatever the current directory is".

     # Add current directory and $HOME/local/bin to PATH
     export PATH=.:$HOME/local/bin:$PATH

-#### setting up the friendly command prompt

-The complicated looking if statement near the top of your profile is checking whether you're on stampede or lonestar (this .profile_user works on both), and setting up your friendly shell prompt so that it includes the current working directory.
-This is done by setting the special PS1 environment variable and including a special \w directive that the shell knows means "current directory".

-    # Change the command line prompt to contain the current directory path
-    if [ "$TACC_SYSTEM" == "stampede" ]; then
-        PS1='stamp:\w$ '
-    else
-        PS1='lstar:\w$ '
-    fi

 ### Download from a link – wget

-Well, you don't have a desktop at TACC to "Save as" to, so what to do with a link?
+Well, you don't have a desktop at the server to "Save as" to, so what to do with a link?
 The wget program knows how to access web URLs such as http, https and ftp.

 #### wget

 Get ready to run wget from the directory where you want to put the data.
 Don't press Enter after the wget command – just put a space after it.

-    cd $WORK/archive/original/2014_05.core_ngs
+    cd $WORK
     wget

 Here are two web links: